Planning a long-awaited vacation to France? Learn these 100+ French travel phrases now and take your traveling experience to the next level.

 How to say “hello” on the phone in Japanese: moshi moshi (もしもし)

-Unlike English which uses the same “hello” for a lot of different social context, the Japanese language has a dedicated “hello” for answering the phone: moshi moshi (もしもし).
+Unlike English, which uses the same “hello” for a lot of different social contexts, the Japanese language has a dedicated “hello” for answering the phone: moshi moshi (もしもし).
 Doesn’t that sound cute?

 2. Good morning in Japanese and other relevant greetings